Tamadoralkhidir/Resume/README.md

 - Applied atomic and molecular simulations to interpret experimental results (energy analysis and stability, charge density, band structure, optical properties, electrical properties, mechanical properties,etc)
 - Created a computational workflow to rapidly evaluate the properties of a large number of materials using high performance computing (python and bash scripts)
 - Modeled the mechanical and electrical properties of materials for a variety of applications, such as coccystals, van der Waals heterostructures (e.g., MXenes and graphene), thermochromism, energy storage applications (e.g., water splitting) and nanomaterials
-Expertise in using machine learning to identify patterns and relationships in materials data.
-- Created a computational workflow to rapidly evaluate the properties of a large number of materials using high performance computing (python and bash scripts)
 - Expertise in using machine learning to identify patterns and relationships in materials data.
 ## Projects
 ### Analyzing Educational Data
 [Publication]([https://ieeexplore.ieee.org/abstract/document/10343036/])